 HOW do I teach my kid to write a five-paragraph essay?

-In my posts Homeschool High School Writing Help and Homeschool ACT and SAT Practice, I detail what we did to help my second and third high schoolers get a better score on their college entrance exams than their older sister.
+In my posts Homeschool High School Writing Help and Homeschool ACT and SAT Practice, I detail what we did to help my second and third high schoolers get a better score on the writing portion of their college entrance exams than their older sister.
 And they both did — and they will not let her forget it, lol.
+Check those articles out to see the resources we used for them.

 But since starting in Classical Conversations this fall, I have found out that there is another, BETTER way to tame this five-paragraph essay beast, and that is to start earlier than high school.
 My 12-year-old in Challenge A is learning step-by-step how to write a persuasive essay in the five-paragraph format by using the writing curriculum called The Lost Tools of Writing.
 And I have to say that I am very impressed with how they do this.